 Part of the joy of getting married in church is the bells ringing out in celebration.

 For Saturday weddings we can normally offer you a peal of six bells at St James Church.
-Weddings held on other days of the week can often be accommodated but as many of the bell ringers work, we are not usually able to arrange bells for weddings on days other than a Saturday.
+Weddings held on other days of the week can often be accommodated but as many of the ringers also have a ‘proper job’ we can’t always provide bells on weekdays.

 If you would like to have bells rung at your wedding please enter this request on the booking form, but we’ll ask you about bells as we move arrangements forward.
 The more notice you give us then the greater the probability that our bell ringers will be available but we will not be able to confirm your request until 4 weeks before your wedding.

 The bell ringers will ring for 20 minutes before your wedding and for 15 minutes after your wedding.
 Note there will be occasional gaps in the ringing to allow the ringers to swap bells as required and to catch their breath – it is hard work in a hot tower!